 We do hold regular end of topic tests across each science discipline and these will be scattered throughout the year.
 There will be a mock exam at the end of Year 9, 10 (towards June) and in November and February for Year 11 pupils each with 3 exams assessing your daughter’s progress so far.

 We would ask that you continue to encourage your daughter to review the materials covered on a regular basis and sell revision guides and flashcards to support this.
 Good websites to use include:

 www.doddlelearn.co.uk where your daughter has a log-on and can access GCSE resources including presentations and quizzes to assist her learning

 Please also encourage your daughter to ask for help if she comes across an area where she is not as confident, all of her teachers will be willing to give up lunches or after-school to support them.
 If your daughter is unsure of her target grade, she can discuss this with any of her Science teachers.

 Key Stage 5

-We offer traditional A Levels in Human Biology, Biology, Chemistry and Physics.
+We offer traditional A Levels in Biology, Chemistry and Physics.
 All qualifications are offered by the OCR examination board.